garfix/nligems/doc/internals.md

 - The system directs the questions (IR-NLI, WISBER)
 - Both user and system may initiate questions (Chatbots)

+The module that handles dialog is usually called a ___Dialog Manager___.

 A system that handles anaphora (pronouns and other references) must be able to match these references to entities previously mentioned in the dialog.
 That's why a ___Dialog History___ is kept.
 Possibly it must also be able to remember the current place and time of discourse.
 This is why a system needs a ___Dialog Context___.

 Systems that help the user make a selection or make a choice enter a real dialog with the user.
 They need to plan this dialog in order to reach the intended goal efficiently.
 For this goal they create a ___Dialog Plan___.
 A plan is a hierarchical structure of goals and actions.
 This plan steers the conversation.
 It may be changed dynamically as the conversation progresses, but it must be aimed at reaching the preset goal.

+A dialog can have two levels: "a top-level process manages the overall conversation and selects skills to handle different types of conversation modes (e.g., chatting casually, question answering, ticket booking), and a lowlevel process, controlled by the selected skill, chooses primitive actions (responses) to generate a conversation segment or complete a task."
+(XiaoIce)

 Systems that guide the user often make use of a mental model of the user.